Common bronzewing

 The common bronzewing (Phaps chalcoptera) is a species of medium-sized, heavily built pigeon.
 Native to Australia and one of the country's most common pigeons, the common bronzewing is able to live in almost any habitat, with the possible exception of very barren areas and dense rainforests.
-Its advertising call is an extraordinary mournful whooo repeated at metronomic intervals for an interminable length of time.
+Its advertising call is an extraordinary mournful whooo repeated at metronomic intervals.

 Description

 Males of the species have pale-yellow to yellow-white foreheads, and pink breasts.
 Both males and females have an easily discernible white line around and proximate to their eyes.
 Common bronzewings also have patches of red, blue and green on their wings, a feature which is characteristic of all bronzewing pigeons.
 Young birds are usually duller in colour and browner than the mature common bronzewing.

 Rarely found far from a source of water, common bronzewings either travel alone or in pairs or in flocks, and are usually cautious, making approach by humans or other animals difficult.
 Common bronzewings are, on average, between 30 and 36 centimetres (12–14 in) in length.